singhalshreya/NiaxFAQBot/README.md

 # NiaxFAQBot

-NIAX -FAQBot welcome you!
+NIAX -FAQBot welcomes you!
 Have a hackathon coming up ?
 Worried you might miss the deadline?
-Can't find exact answers?
+Can't find the exact answers ?

 NIAX is your one stop destination for any Hackathon!
 Get all your answers with Niax!
 Whether it is a trivial doubt or the whole process of registrtion, NIAX will help you best!